tianon/mirror-refind/README.txt

    CREDITS.txt                      Acknowledgments of code sources docs/                            Documentation in HTML format

-The easiest way of installing rEFInd is generally to use the install.sh script; however, you must be running under Linux or OS X to do this.
-If you're using either of those OSes, simply typing "./install.sh" will generally install rEFInd.
+The easiest way of installing rEFInd is generally to use the refind-install script; however, you must be running under Linux or OS X to do this.
+If you're using either of those OSes, simply typing "./refind-install" will generally install rEFInd.
 If you have problems with this method, though, you'll have to do a manual installation.
-The install.sh script supports a number of options that you might want to use; consult the docs/refind/installing.html file for details.
+The refind-install script supports a number of options that you might want to use; consult the docs/refind/installing.html file for details.

 To install the binary package manually, you must first access your EFI